 So, what exactly is it about Antalya that draws in the crowds?

 Nine Excellent Reasons to Visit Antalya

-This long stretch of coastline starting in the north Aegean and ending in Antalya has the added benefits of accommodating both budget and luxury sailors.
+This long stretch of coastline starting in north Aegean and ending in Antalya has the added benefits of accommodating both budget and luxury sailors.
 Many round-the-world backpackers often book the cabin charter cruises from Fethiye to Antalya, therefore seeing the best of the Mediterranean at excellent value for money.
-Otherwise, Antalya excels at luxury travel of the Riviera with some of the best yachts in the world regularly docking into their state of the art marinas.
+Otherwise, Antalya excels at luxury travel of the Riviera with some of the best yachts in the world regularly docking into their state-of-the-art marinas.

 2: Its Historical Timeline Blows Your Mind